Paul Rodriguez (actor): Awards

-In 2004 Comedy Central ranked him at No. 74 on its list of the "100 Greatest Standups of all Time."
+In 2004, Comedy Central ranked him at No. 74 on its list of the "100 Greatest Standups of all Time."

 Rodriguez was acknowledged with the "Humanitarian of the Year Award" by the City of Fresno for his work in the area of water conservation.

 Company owner

-Rodriguez is a part-owner of the Laugh Factory comedy venue in Hollywood, Los Angeles, California, U.S., where comedian/actor Michael Richards was filmed in a highly publicized on-stage rant against two black male hecklers.
-When asked about Richards's repeated use of the word "Nigger", Rodriguez said, "Once the word comes out of your mouth and you don't happen to be African American, then you have a whole lot of explaining to do."
+Rodriguez is a part-owner of the Laugh Factory comedy venue in Hollywood, Los Angeles, California, where comedian/actor Michael Richards was filmed in a highly publicized on-stage rant against two black male hecklers.
+When asked about Richards's repeated use of the word "nigger", Rodriguez said, "Once the word comes out of your mouth and you don't happen to be African American, then you have a whole lot of explaining to do."
 Rodriguez also has an interest in farming and owns operations in California's Central Valley.

 Charity work

 Rodriguez is known for his charity work, and many of his comedy specials cover serious issues that are of concern to the Latino community.
-He has performed for several Comic Relief charity specials and in 1995 he performed a television special live from San Quentin State Prison.
-He is the chairman of the California Latino Water Coalition, a group that campaigns to draw attention to California's dire water situation and was influential in enacting the California Water Bond Measure.
+He has performed for several Comic Relief charity specials and, in 1995, he performed a television special live from San Quentin State Prison.
+He is the chairman of the California Latino Water Coalition, a group that campaigns to draw attention to California's dire water situation, and he was influential in enacting the California Water Bond Measure.